kstarkiller/profile_finder/README.md

 # Profile Finder

-## Description du projet
+## Description of the Project

-Profile Finder est un Chatbot qui aide les utilisateurs à trouver des membres d'équipe en fonction de leur localisation, disponibilité, compétences et certifications.
+Profile Finder is a chatbot designed to help users find team members based on their location, availability, skills, and certifications.
-Le projet utilise un modèle NLP pour structurer les requêtes des utilisateurs, un modèle d'embedding pour vectoriser la base de données des membres et les requêtes de l'utilisateur et enfin un modèle LLM pour fournir des réponses pertinentes.
+The project utilizes an NLP model to structure user queries, an embedding model to vectorize both the member database and user queries, and finally, an LLM model to provide relevant responses.
-Les réponses du LLM sont augmentées (RAG) grâce à des données pertinentes des membres.
-Ces données sont trouvées et ajoutées au contexte de la requête grâce à une recherche par similarité sémantique entre la base de données des membres et la requête de l'utilisateur, tous deux vectorisés grâce au même modèle d'embedding.
+The LLM responses are augmented (RAG) with pertinent member data.
+This data is found and added to the query context through semantic similarity search between the member database and the user's query, both vectorized using the same embedding model.

-Ce Chatbot peut être facilement utilisé en local grâce à votre clé d'un service IA tel que OpenAI, Perplexity, EdenAI, Phind, etc.
+This chatbot can be easily used locally with your key from an AI service such as OpenAI, Perplexity, EdenAI, Phind, etc.
-Mais il peut tout aussi bien être déployé entièrement sur Microsoft Azure et n'utiliser que des ressources Azure :
+However, it can also be fully deployed on Microsoft Azure using only Azure resources:

- - Azure OpenAI Studio et ses modèles IA (LLM et Embedding).
+- Azure OpenAI Studio and its AI models (LLM and Embedding).
- - Azure AI Search pour la recherche par similarité sémantique.
+- Azure AI Search for semantic similarity search.
- - Azure Container Registry pour le dépot de l'image Docker.
+- Azure Container Registry for Docker image storage.
- - Azure App Service pour le déploiement et l'hébergement de l'application.
+- Azure App Service for application deployment and hosting.

-## Prérequis
+## Prerequisites

-Avant de commencer, assurez-vous d'avoir les éléments suivants installés sur votre machine :
+Before you begin, ensure you have the following installed on your machine

 - [Python 3.11.9](https://www.python.org/downloads/release/python-3119/)
 - [Ollama](https://ollama.com/download)